-Canon 700D versus Fujifilm X-T2
+Canon 700D vs Fujifilm X-T2

-The Canon EOS 700D (called Canon T5i in some regions) and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in March 2013 and July 2016.
+The Canon EOS 700D (called Canon T5i in some regions) and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in March 2013 and July 2016.
 The 700D is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (8 percent) than the Canon 700D.
 Moreover, the X-T2 is markedly lighter (13 percent) than the 700D.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Fujinon X Lens Catalog (X-T2).
 Mirrorless cameras, such as the X-T2, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.